tthoma24/resume/README.md

 *	Proven ability to explain issues and their resolution to users at all company levels, including C and D-level Executives.

 *   	Troubleshoot client and server side software and hardware issues.
-Provide resolutions to end users by email, phone, and in-person.
+Provide resolutions to end users virtually/in-person.
+Escalate as appropriate.

-*   	Reinstall and/or deploy new desktop and server hardware, including AWS EC2 instances.
+*   	Reinstall and/or deploy new desktop and server hardware and software.

 *   	Responsible for creation, deletion, and modification of LDAP and SaaS user accounts and associated permissions.

-*   	Assist Cloud Architect by triaging issues with cloud compute applications and services.
-Escalate as appropriate.
+*   	Assist Cloud Architect by triaging issues with cloud compute applications and services, and the installation and configuration of new services.

-*   	Work with other IT team members to execute projects including moving services to new servers, email migration, physical office move, server security and HITRUST certification effort.
+*   	Work closely with other IT team members to execute projects including moving services to AWS, email migration, physical office move, server security and HITRUST CSF (https://hitrustalliance.net/hitrust-csf)  certification effort.

+*	Provide security awareness trainings for new hires.

 *   	Recent experience with Agile and Scrum methodologies.